zeldaret/botw/Contributing.md

 4. Use the script in `tools/common/ghidra_scripts` to import function names from this project.

 ## How to decompile

+0. Build the project and run `tools/check` to make sure the project is set up correctly.
+You should see "OK" at the end.

 1. **Pick a function that you want to decompile.**
     * Prefer choosing a function that you understand or that is already named in your IDA/Ghidra database.